c-science1/weatherForecastReact/README.txt

 1. Refactor WeatherUI.js by decomposing the weather details section of it into WeatherEachDay component.

-2. Add media queries for breakpoints below 400px so that the weather details text doesn't overlap.
+*2. Add media queries for breakpoints below 400px so that the weather details text doesn't overlap.*
+The above is taken care off, checked in Emulator in different devices around 400px view port and it looks fine.

 3. Add unit tests in detail to test rendering and interactivity.